workfi-tools/Grants-Program/applications/workfi_tools.md

   is mainly interested in creating a great product and industry;
 - Alexander, being a serial tech entrepreneur in SaaS, has been researching DAOs since 2017 and is now ready to contribute as he believes we can reimagine the way we work;
-- For Leo, experienced in marketing and community building, this is his first participation in a DAO, and he sees the main value of this project in building a society that effectively shares knowledge in a p2p manner;
+- For Lev, experienced in marketing and community building (over 10 years in the largest advertising agencies), this is his first participation in a DAO, and he sees the main value of this project in building a society that effectively shares knowledge in a p2p manner;
 - Vitaliy is designing UI/UX for fintech for over 5 years and considers crypto industry as an exciting area of challenges, more dynamic and full of breakthrough projects;
 - Yakov has experience in crypto projects since the beginning of 2021 and dev experience since 2010 (including open source dev/maintaining), and is interested in DAO both from the product and game theory angles
-- Dmitry, while having experience in dev for crypto, participates in a DAO for the first time.
+- Dmitry, while having experience in dev for crypto (and overall 7 years in fintech as QA, dev and DevOps), participates in a DAO for the first time.
   He is sure that the future belongs to distributed systems and wants to take part in shaping of one of these;
 - Artem has over 20 years of experience in dev/devops, maintaining Linux packages, managing open source development and 2 years in crypto.
 He sees this project as a great opportunity to contribute into blockchain ecosystem.